songgo1/covid-dash/README.md

 Interactive graphics were generated using plotly graphic library.
 Applet was built using Streamlit and html was generated using StliteSharing.

 Limitations
-United States data split by state is available from the CSSEGISandData COVID-19 online repository, but was not used for this applet.
 Some daily counts may appear negative due to retroactive corrections in cumulative reporting from source data.